 Separated from the others, Lieutenant(A) S. Keane, DSC (5K), leader of the third sub-flight tagged on to Coode’s sub-flight as they closed in.
 They popped out on the target’s port beam and immediately came under intense and accurate AA fire which hit, but did not bring down 5B, piloted Sub-Lieutenant(A) S. D. Child.
 As they withdrew, Keane’s crew reported that they saw a hit on Bismarck’s starboard side near the funnel.
 While the actual location was considerably further aft (and on the other side!), they were apparently eyewitnesses to one of the most decisive blows in modern history as, at 2105, the torpedo released by Sub-Lieutenant J. W. C. Moffatt (5C) struck the extreme stern of the target.

+The fifth sub-flight lost each other in the clouds.
+As the leader, Lieutenant(A) A. S. S. Owensmith (4K), descended through the clouds at 3,000 feet he found himself the subject of intense AA fire, apparently controlled by radar.
+Breaking out at 1,000 feet, he found himself badly placed astern of the target, and so began to work around into a more favorable angle on her starboard side.
+While doing so, he saw a large plume of water rise up right aft from Bismarck’s port side.
 Left with the impression that he was ‘flying through a wall of smoke and water’ Owensmith noted that Bismarck was swinging around to port which seemed to be an extremely odd form of avoiding action to be taking given his angle of approach.
 Meanwhile Sub-Lieutenant(A) J. R. N. Gardner (4L) made two separate attempts to close, but was met with such a concentration of fire that he was forced to withdraw.

 Meanwhile the sixth sub-flight climbed to 7,450 feet where they broke the clouds.
 Disorientated, they too returned to HMS Sheffield, received a new range and bearing, and forged ahead again.
 Diving to attack on Bismarck’s starboard side, they found themselves subjected to the combined fire of her entire flak battery.
 Sub-Lieutenant(A) A. N. Dixon (4G), was forced to release some 2,000 yards out.
 His leader Sub-Lieutenant(A) M. F. S. P. Willcocks (4F), having thoughts of making another approach, retained his.